mzxio/red/transcription/the story/book two/Starting out on a cold rainy morning.md

 ### Starting out on a cold rainy morning.

+All the miles lie ahead.
 Rush of anticipation.
-All the miles lie ahead.
-Dull ache of sleeplessness.
+Ache of sleeplessness.
 Long way left to go.

 What they won’t tell you is this is your only chance.
 On the empty early morning streets, none of them know.
 At the gas station, they won’t know.
 At the restaurant, maybe they know but they won’t tell you.